-Being a Maine State Trooper is a demanding, challenging and rewarding way of life.
-From the day you apply to become a trooper you will have embarked on a great personal challenge.
-Our exhaustive selection process and rigorous training academy has set national standards for excellence.
-The reason is clear . . . only the finest men and women are good enough to wear the uniform and badge of the Maine State Trooper.
+Being a Maine State Trooper is a demanding, challenging, and rewarding way of life.
+From the day you apply to become a trooper you will have embarked on a great personal journey and challenge.
+Our selection process and rigorous training academy has set national standards for excellence.
+The reason is clear . . . only the finest men and women are selected to wear the uniform and badge of the Maine State Trooper.

-Troopers begin their career with a salary based on an annual rate of $45,885 which progresses through seniority steps to $61,651.
+Troopers begin their career with a salary based on an annual rate of $52,561.60 which progresses through seniority steps to $67,371.20 .
 Overtime is paid at one and half times the basic hourly rate for time worked beyond an assigned shift.
-The value of State paid Health and Dental insurance is $406.80 – $452.97 biweekly.
-The value of the State's share of employee's retirement is 19.49% of salary.
+The value of State paid Health insurance is at least 85% of the health insurance premium biweekly and Dental is at no cost to the employee.
+The value of the State's share of employee's retirement is 19.13% of salary.

-If you've been considering a law enforcement career and are self-reliant and highly motivated with the self-discipline and desire to give us your level best, then you may be just who we're looking for.
+If you've been considering a law enforcement career and are self-reliant, highly motivated, and are self-disciplined and desire to give us your absolute best, then you may be just who we're looking for.
 Look to your future; apply to become one of Maine's finest law enforcement officers today.